Can a Buyer Work With Multiple Real Estate Agents?

 Final Thoughts

-Purchasing a home is usually the biggest investment a person will make in their lifetime.
-So the agent guiding them through this process shouldn’t be whoever opened the door.
+Purchasing a home is often the largest investment a person will make.
+The agent guiding that decision shouldn’t be chosen by default.

 Please consider spreading the word and sharing; Can a Buyer Work With Multiple Real Estate Agents?